NASA-IMPACT/veda-keycloak/README.md

 </details>

-### Service Provider Interfaces
+### Further customization with Service Provider Interfaces

 Beyond configuration, customization of Keycloak (e.g. a custom Identity Providers) may require development of custom Service Provider Interfaces (SPIs).

-> [!TIP]
-> See the Service Provider Interfaces section in the [Server Developer Guide](https://www.keycloak.org/docs/latest/server_development/#_providers) for more details about how to create custom themes.
+These are well supported and documented [Java interfaces](https://www.keycloak.org/docs/latest/server_development/#_providers) and [Javascript interfaces](https://www.keycloak.org/docs/latest/server_development/#_script_providers) that allow direct control over the entire authentication and authorization process.

+*If* our needs get complicated enough that we need to use more than config, this is the upstream supported path available to us.

+To prove this is possible, see the `keycloak/providers/` directory in this repository.

-### Themes
+### Look and Feel customization with Themes

-> [!TIP]
-> See the theme section in the [Server Developer Guide](https://www.keycloak.org/docs/latest/server_development/#_themes) for more details about how to create custom themes.
+If we want to customize the look and feek of Keycloak, that is possible via [themes](https://www.keycloak.org/docs/latest/server_development/#_themes)

 ## Useful commands